-Fibromyalgia symptoms go way beyond the chronic pain that this condition is known for.
+Fibromyalgia symptoms go way beyond the chronic pain.
 If you have been suffering from fibromyalgia, you know this well.
-We’re going to consider some of the symptoms that are associated with fibromyalgia, but we will also look at a natural therapy that has been able to provide relief for some patients in case studies.
+We’re going to consider some of the symptoms of fibromyalgia, as well as a natural therapy that has been able to provide relief for some patients in case studies.
 These cases offer hope that natural help may be possible.

 Pain Symptoms of Fibromyalgia

-- The 18 Fibromyalgia Trigger Points – There are 18 points on the body that are specifically associated with fibromyalgia and help to identify this pain condition since there are few diagnostic means available to doctors.
+- The 18 Fibromyalgia Trigger Points – There are 18 points on the body that help identify fibromyalgia since there are few diagnostic means available to doctors.
 Interestingly, these 18 points are found in pairs along the body, and nearly all of them are in proximity to the spine.
 Even the ones that are not along the spine can be related to spine issues since the nerves for these areas originate from the spinal cord and branch out.

 - Headaches or Migraines – These are also common among fibromyalgia sufferers.
 Headaches and migraines are both frequently accompanied by neck pain.
 Migraines may also bring on an entire host of neurological symptoms such as sensory sensitivity, vision disturbances, change in mood, and vertigo.